anthonykevins/academic-kickstart/content/research/_index.md

 -   [The attitudinal effects of the structure of inequality across the income spectrum](https://repository.lboro.ac.uk/articles/journal_contribution/Yardsticks_of_inequality_Preferences_for_redistribution_in_advanced_democracies/9976232)
 -   [The equality and welfare content of party manifestoes](https://repository.lboro.ac.uk/articles/journal_contribution/Peeping_at_the_corpus_What_is_really_going_on_behind_the_equality_and_welfare_items_of_the_Manifesto_project_/9976253)
 -   [The use of targeted versus universalistic party appeals](https://repository.lboro.ac.uk/articles/journal_contribution/Political_parties_and_social_groups_New_perspectives_and_data_on_group_and_policy_appeals/11628444)

-A portion of this research is rooted in an original survey fielded in the US and nine Western European countries.
-These unique surveys examine social policy preferences from a variety of perspectives, including as they relate to perceptions of fairness, policy trade-offs, inequality, and immigration.

 ### Insiders and Outsiders